applied-systems-biology/jipipe-website/content/tutorials/extension.md

     <div class="tutorial-item-content">
       <h2>6.
 Extension content</h2>
       Our custom algorithm is already included in the list of extension contents (left-hand side).
 You only need to provide metadata.
-The most important setting is the unique algorithm ID that is used by ACAQ5 to identify your algorithm.
+The most important setting is the unique algorithm ID that is used by JIPipe to identify your algorithm.
 Please choose a meaningful string that avoids having duplicate identifiers.
 Then you can provide a name, category, icon and menu location.
       <div class="notices info">
         <p>
           The extension builder will warn you if an algorithm ID already exists (we will show this function later).
 You can choose to ignore this if a duplicate ID is intentional - this will